 Well, so much for controversy!
 Massage probably has many interesting physiological effects … but getting rid of acid in your blood is certainly not one of them.
 Nor is drinking extra water going to help.
 On the contrary, as mentioned above in the myths section, massage is probably modestly “toxifying,” not detoxifying.
 Other articles delving into detox myths:

-Another serious general concern about the quality and effectiveness of massage therapy is that there is so much emphasis placed on “technique.”
-It is especially troubling that so many branded techniques are taught in place of genuine continuing (academic) education and hyped as “advanced,” even though they are all unproven — disproven in many cases — and generally based on shoddy, self-serving clinical reasoning.
+Another serious general concern about the quality and effectiveness of massage therapy is that there is so much emphasis placed on specific, branded “techniques” and styles.
+The massage world is fragmented into dozens or even hundreds of these, depending on how you count.
+It is especially troubling that so many proprietary techniques are hyped as “advanced” and taught in place of genuine continuing (academic) education.
 This is the serious problem of certification rackets or “modality empires” — selling credibility to therapists in the form of certifications for a treatment method.
 These techniques are proprietary and profit-motivated, and usually championed and promoted by a single entrepreneur who gets treated like a guru and has legions of dedicated followers (who tolerate criticism rather poorly).

 Both therapists and patients tend to get ripped off by modality empires (branded treatment methods).
 See Modality Empires: A tradition of ego-driven treatment methods in manual therapy.